 Margaret Littlejohn Wakefield

 An award-winning wildlife artist, Margaret Littlejohn Wakefield has shown at Red Earth in Oklahoma City, OK and has won numerous blue ribbons and trophies.
-Born on the Qualla Boundary, she is a self-taught artist but is honing her skills at Western Carolina University where she is studying Studio Arts for painting and sculpting.
+Born on the Qualla Boundary, she is a self-taught artist who specializes in painting and sculpting.

 An avid photographer, Jeremy Wilson can be found most days (and nights) out in nature.
 Whether it’s a stunning sunset, wildlife, or the changing leaves of western North Carolina, Jeremy is usually around to capture it.